livetrails/targetjs/README.md

 💡 What's happening here?
 - Targets run initially in the order they appear in the code, so `width` runs first.
 The `_` prefix indicates that a target is inactive by default, meaning `height` does not run initially.
 - `width` animates from 100 → 250 → 100px, in 50 steps with 10ms pauses.
 - `height` follows `width` and scales dynamically with its value.
-The `$` postfix means it is activated each time `width` executes. this.prevTargetValue refers to the previous target's value, which in this case is `width`.
+The `$` postfix means it is activated each time the proceding target executes. `prevTargetValue` refers to the previous target's value, which in this case is `width`.

 ![first example](https://targetjs.io/img/quick1_3.gif)